zhu748/nfalm/README.md

 2. Run `clewdr` / `clewdr.exe`.
 3. Open `http://127.0.0.1:8484` in your browser to configure the proxy.
 4. In SillyTavern: Set as Claude Reverse Proxy, **NOT** OpenAI Compatible.
 Remember to fill password.
+   - Works perfectly in non-stream mode with SillyTavern (no fake stream needed)
+   - Supports both Gemini and Claude models

 ## System Requirements